stcox/gke-wordpress/USAGE.md

 ## Pre-requisites
 * **Google Kubernetes Engine cluster**.
 Follow the Google Kubernetes Engine [Creating a Cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster "Creating a Cluster") guide.
 When creating a cluster, make sure you select a Kubernetes version 1.9 or greater.
 * **Google Cloud SQL instance**.
 Follow the Google Cloud SQL [Creating instances](https://cloud.google.com/sql/docs/mysql/create-instance "Create Google Cloud SQL instance") guide.
-* **Google Cloud SQL credentials** saved to your locally as `credentials.json`.
+* **Google Cloud SQL credentials** saved locally as `credentials.json`.
 You'll need them later.
 See [Connecting Cloud SQL to Kubernetes Engine](https://cloud.google.com/sql/docs/mysql/connect-kubernetes-engine).
 * **A domain and access to its DNS settings**.
 These instructions use the generic domain name `mysite.com` as an example site domain.
 You should replace it with your own domain name.

 ## Installation